 Industrial Property $1.6bn, Diversified property $0.2 and Healthcare Real Estate $0.7bn.

-The primary assets of the issuer comprise holdings in ASX listed entities and unlisted property syndicates.
-As at 31 March 2020 secured debt to total tangible assets stood at 28.3%.
+The primary assets of the issuer comprise holdings in ASX-listed entities and unlisted property syndicates.
+As of 31 March 2020, secured debt to total tangible assets stood at 28.3%.

 Centuria currently has AUD90m of senior secured debt outstanding maturing in April 2021 (subject to the Exchange Offer) and AUD80 m maturing in April 2023.

 Centuria is guaranteed by Centuria Group an ASX-listed specialist investment manager with AUD7.3bn in funds under management at the end of December 2019.

 The notes have the benefit of a negative pledge and certain financial covenants as described in the information memoranda that sure up the position of bondholders within the Centuria Group capital structure.

 Centuria Group is subject to the prevailing property market conditions.
 The ongoing value of properties held by funds managed may fluctuate due to a number of factors including rental levels, occupancy assumptions, vacancy periods, rental incomes and capitalization rates, all of which may change for a variety of reasons.
 The property assets managed by Centuria Group are, by their nature, illiquid investments.
 However, given the debt-to-assets ratio of 29%, bondholders need not be overly concerned about the asset backing behind the bonds until there is a 30% – 40% decline in the price of commercial office assets